Abederrahmen-Ben-Harb/EventSync/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my own PHP Framework
+- 🔭 I’m currently working on my own Project
-- 🌱 I’m currently learning Vue JS
+- 🌱 I’m currently learning React JS
-- 💬 Ask me about PHP
+- 💬 Ask me about Java
-- ⚡ Fun fact: i hate javascript !
+- ⚡ Fun fact: i hate PHP !